mattischrome/blogischrome/_posts/2015-01-31-album-digest-january-2015.markdown

 date: "2015-01-31"
 title: "Album Digest, January 2015"
 categories: Music
-tags: [Album Digest, January, Music, Sleater-Kinney, Azealia Banks, Museum Of Love, Parquet Courts, Flying Lotus, Royksopp]
+tags: [Album Digest, January, Music, Sleater-Kinney, Azealia Banks, Museum Of Love, Parquet Courts, Flying Lotus, Royksopp, Fifteen]
 ---

 Album Digest January 2015 rounds up a few albums from the tail end of 2014 that I didn't get much time to write about.
 The only one of these six to be released this month is the excellent "No Cities To Love" by Sleater-Kinney.